 - Continuity notes: References to previous scenes for multi-scene consistency

-- Avoidance terms: Since
+- Avoidance terms: Use the native

 Kling 3.0 vs Sora 2